Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Projects/BT02/README.md

 #### Existing Solutions & Concepts
 -   **ERC-721 for Unique Assets:** The use of ERC-721 tokens (Non-Fungible Tokens) is a widely accepted standard for representing unique, indivisible RWAs like a specific piece of real estate or a work of art.
 Projects like Decentraland (for virtual land) or various art tokenization platforms demonstrate the utility of NFTs for digital ownership.
 -   **ERC-20 for Fractional Ownership:** To address the illiquidity of high-value assets, ERC-20 tokens are employed to represent fractional ownership.
 This allows multiple investors to own a portion of a single RWA, increasing market participation and liquidity.
 Platforms often use a "locking" mechanism where the ERC-721 is held in a smart contract, and ERC-20s are issued against it.
--   **Hybrid On-Chain/Off-Chain Models:** Due to the inherent nature of RWAs (physical existence, legal frameworks), most tokenization solutions adopt a hybrid approach.
-On-chain smart contracts handle ownership, transfer, and fractionalization logic, while off-chain systems manage legal documentation, KYC/AML compliance, and physical asset management.
-This is analogous to the DCDVS's need for off-chain identity verification.
 -   **IPFS for Metadata Storage:** Decentralized storage solutions like IPFS are crucial for storing immutable asset metadata (e.g., property deeds, appraisal reports, images).
 This ensures data integrity and censorship resistance, linking directly to the NFT's `tokenURI`.

 #### Research Gaps & RWA Specific Challenges